 Cooperation in the Barents Euro-Arctic Region

-Cooperation in the Barents Euro-Arctic Region was launched in 1993 on two levels: intergovernmental Barents Euro-Arctic Council and interregional Barents Regional Council.
+Cooperation in the Barents Euro-Arctic Region was launched in 1993 on two levels: intergovernmental Barents Euro-Arctic Council (BEAC) and interregional Barents Regional Council (BRC).
 The overall objective of Barents cooperation has been sustainable development.

 During the Cold War the Barents region

 underlying premise was that close cooperation secures poltical long-term